Tuolumne River Rafting

 Mile 0: Meral’s Pool Put-in and Rock Garden Rapid (IV)

 At low water Rock Garden is an excellent test for rafters and kayakers to see if they are ready for the Tuolumne River.
+At low water this is one of the more challenging rapids on the river.
 The next rapid right around the corner, Nemesis (mile: 0.4) is just as challenging at low water.
+Rafts that make it through both rapids without getting stuck should count themselves a little lucky and definitely skilled.

 Mile 0.75: Sunderland’s Chute (IV)

-Sunderland’s has a tricky entrance followed by some big features farther down the rapid that typically flip rafts from right to left.
+Sunderland’s has a tricky entrance followed by some big features farther down the rapid that typically flip rafts from right to left at medium to high flows.
 At most flows there is not time to recover before the next rapid Hackamack’s Hole (mile: 1.0) which also has big features a higher water.

 Mile 1.5: Ramshead (IV+)